yikang0131/linguistics-with-python/README.md

 Lu, X. (2010).
 Automatic analysis of syntactic complexity in second language writing. *International journal of corpus linguistics*, 15(4), 474-496.

 ### Readability

+Lei, L., & Yan, S. (2016).
+Readability and citations in information science: Evidence from abstracts and articles of four journals (2003–2012). *Scientometrics*, 108, 1155-1169.

 ### Sentiment Analysis

+Liu, D., & Lei, L. (2018).
+The appeal to political sentiment: An analysis of Donald Trump’s and Hillary Clinton’s speech themes and discourse strategies in the 2016 US presidential election. *Discourse, context & media*, 25, 143-152.

 ### Stylometrics

 McIntyre, D., & Walker, B. (2022).
 Using corpus linguistics to explore the language of poetry: a stylometric approach to Yeats' poems.
 In *The Routledge Handbook of Corpus Linguistics* (pp. 499-516).
 Routledge.